Old Dominion shooter was released from prison early after completing drug program

 “The horrific tragedy that occurred today on ODU’s campus never should have happened,” U.S. Rep. Jen Kiggans, who represents the congressional district neighboring the university, wrote on Facebook.

-After Jalloh pleaded guilty in October 2016 to providing material support to a designated foreign terrorist organization — the Islamic State group — a federal judge sentenced him in 2017 to an 11-year prison term with credit for time served retroactive to his July 2016 arrest.
+Jalloh was transferred from a prison facility to a residential reentry center, or halfway house, in August 2024 and was released from federal custody on Dec.
+23, 2024, according to court records.

-He was on supervised release, which is comparable to probation, when he carried out the attack on Thursday.
+He was on probation, known as supervised release in the federal system, when he attacked Old Dominion on Thursday.
 Based on his release date, that would’ve run into 2029.

+A probation officer visited Jalloh’s Sterling, Virginia, home every six months and was last there in November, according to a law enforcement affidavit filed Friday against a man charged with supplying a gun to Jalloh.

 Confessions to undercover agents